-Surveys show that nearly half of people who begin psychotherapy quit against their therapist's recommendation.
+It's a big problem.
+Surveys show that nearly half of people who begin psychotherapy — individual, group, or couples — quit, dissatisfied, against the therapist's recommendation.
 An article in the Harvard Medical School Psychiatry Department's journal, the Harvard Review of Psychiatry, discusses why this happens so often and suggests some ways to prevent it.